While there are many options available for studying Latin at home, this course offers a unique and living approach:

 WHAT: An introductory Latin course inspired by the philosophy of Charlotte Mason and modeled on living methods applied to Latin study at the House of Education in Ambleside and in the Parents’ Union Schools.

 WHEN: Classes run from August to May and meet twice weekly on Tuesdays & Thursdays.
-I am offering at least two sections for the 2021-2022 school year, though please note: these times are tentative, and depend upon enrollment:
+For 2022-2023, I am offering two levels (1B and 1A), including two sections for new students.
+Students may opt to shadow a class instead of attending live.
+You can read more about the Shadow Option HERE.
+Please note: these posted times are tentative, and depend upon final enrollment:

 Students will be sorted into classes based on their age and level, previous Latin experience, and if possible, preferred class time.